 MOD EUR/XXA28/50

-11.42 Should harmful interference be caused by an assignment recorded under No. 11.41 to any recorded assignment which was the basis of the unfavourable finding, the station using the frequency assignment recorded under No. 11.41 shall, upon receipt of advice thereof, immediately eliminate this harmful interference.
+11.42 Should harmful interference be caused by an assignment recorded under No. 11.41 to any recorded assignment which was the basis of the unfavourable finding, the station using the frequency assignment recorded under No. 11.41 shall, upon receipt of a report of harmful interference, immediately eliminate this harmful interference.
+During the application of the above provisions in respect of satellite networks, administrations involved shall cooperate in the elimination of the harmful interference, using Appendix 10ADD 19A of the Radio Regulations.

 ADD EUR/XXA28/51